Important Information During a Postal Strike

 Ontario Works recipients are still required to report income and changes to their circumstances.
 They can pick up and drop off the necessary reporting forms at their local Community Services office.

-If you receive your assistance through direct deposit, it will be deposited into your bank account on May 30.
+If you receive your assistance through direct deposit, it will be deposited into your bank account on Sept.
+29 as Sept.
+30 is a bank holiday for the National Day for Truth and Reconciliation.

 Direct deposit statements